 You need to take the same approach and avoid the pitfall of charging to download the app.
 In fact, only 5.76% of apps are paid and that number is falling every quarter.

 In the healthcare space, in particular, the most common monetization method is actually subscriptions.
 If you have built a solid health app which collects data and provides health assistance, tips and tricks, this is the route to go.

 But overall, the only one thing we suggest you stay away from is paid apps.
 Those perform the worst.
-And the reality is simple – most people want to “try out” a new app before buying it.
-So even if you want to force all users to pay for your app, offer a free trial.
+Most people want to “try out” a new app before buying it, so, even if you want to force all users to pay for your app, offer a free trial.
 Allow people to download and use your healthcare app for free for one month, then start charging a fee.